forlond/phpunit-testing-tools/docs/symfony_form.md

 public function assert(): void
 ```

-Finally, when all the expectations are in place, call the `assert` method.
+Finally, when all the assertions are in place, call the `assert` method.

-By default, every child in the form should have its own expectation, otherwise the test will fail.
-This behaviour can be
+By default, every child in the form should have their own assertions, otherwise the test will fail.
+This behaviour can
-disabled by using `disableStrictChildren`.
-For example, if the form has more children than the expected ones, then the
+be disabled by using `disableStrictChildren`.
+For example, if the form has more children than the expected ones, then
-test will fail.
+the test will fail.

 However, it is possible to disable entirely the children assertion by using `disableChildAssertion` but ensure
 the `child` method is not called.

 > [!NOTE]
-> If you use `TestForm` within a `TestForm::child` expectation, it is not necessary to call `assert` for the child
+> If you use `TestForm` within a `TestForm::child` assertion, it is not necessary to call `assert` for the child
-> expectation, the parent `TestForm::assert` will call it.
+> assertions, the parent `TestForm::assert` will call it.

 ## TestFormErrors